 k > 0: this corresponds to c > 0 and we get the so called Lorentz Transformation of Special Relativity:

-Note: If the speed v between frames of reference is mutch less than c, then v/c2 and v2/c2 is very, very small and can be neglegted.
+Note: If the speed v between frames of reference is much less than c and the distance x is not too big, then v/c and v2/c2 are very small and can be set to 0.
 So if we omit these terms in the Lorentz Transformation we get the Galilean Transformation as a good approximations for low speeds:

 The fact that we can observe an apparently static space and time and an almost infinite speed of light is due to the fact, that in our daily life we have only to deal with speeds much slower than c.
 But all changes with higher speeds.